Game & Application Development (BS)

 Where You’ll Find Our Graduates

-USF students with an interest in game design and software development take their skills, talent and imagination to roles such as:
+Saint Francis students with an interest in game design and software development take their skills, talent and imagination to roles such as:

 • Junior modeler, Aechelon Technology